-The ongoing legislative activity signals that modernisation of the Turkish merger control regime will remain one of the priorities of the Turkish Competition Authority in 2015.
-The amendment to the notifiability thresholds under Communiqué No. 2010/4 and the fact that the Horizontal and Non-horizontal Guidelines were issued are clear indications that the Competition Authority's 2015 agenda will contain similar merger control-related items.
+The ongoing legislative activity signals that modernisation of the Turkish merger control regime will remain one of the priorities of the Turkish Competition Authority.
+The amendment to the notifiability thresholds under Communiqué No. 2010/4 and the fact that the Horizontal and Non-horizontal Guidelines were issued are clear indications that the Competition Authority's agenda will contain similar merger control-related items.
 This trend is also supported by the recent issuing of the Guidelines on Mergers and Acquisitions and the Concept of Control.
 With this secondary legislation, the Turkish merger control regime now has more concrete grounds, with the welcome result that undertakings will be able to act more freely (although carefully) when considering a merger or an acquisition.
 The Turkish Competition Authority is expected to retain its well-established practice of paying close attention to developments in EU competition law and seeking to retain harmony between EU and Turkish competition law instruments.

-Another significant development in competition law enforcement is the change in the competent body for appeals against the Competition Board's decisions.
+Another significant development in competition law enforcement was the change in the competent body for appeals against the Competition Board's decisions.
 Previously, the court of first instance was the High State Court, which is the highest administrative court in Turkey.
 The court of first instance for appeals against Competition Board decisions is now Ankara Administrative Court.
 Decisions of Ankara Administrative Court can still be challenged and submitted to judicial review before the High State Court.
 Recent indications in practice show that remedies and conditional clearances are becoming increasingly important in Turkish merger control enforcement.
-The number of cases in which the Competition Board decided on divestment or licensing commitments or other structural or behavioural remedies has increased dramatically over the past four years.
-Examples include some of the most important decisions in the history of Turkish merger control enforcement.12 be deemed as problematic under the dominance test.
+The number of cases in which the Competition Board decided on divestment or licensing commitments or other structural or behavioural remedies has increased dramatically over the past five years.
+Examples include some of the most important decisions in the history of Turkish merger control enforcement.9

+In line with this trend, the Competition Authority issued the Remedy Guideline.
+The Remedy Guideline aims to provide guidance on remedies that can be offered to dismiss competition law concerns regarding a particular concentration that may otherwise be deemed as problematic under the dominance test.
 The Remedy Guideline sets out the general principles applicable to the remedies acceptable to the Competition Board, the main types of commitments that may be accepted by the Competition Board, the specific requirements that commitment proposals need to fulfil and the main mechanisms for the implementation of such commitments.